NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 **Format Changes:** The format itself is not affected by this change aside from the fact that datasets that were links are now explicitly declared as links.

+Removed datasets defined via autogen
+""""""""""""""""""""""""""""""""""""

+**Change** Support for ``autogen`` has been removed from the specification language.
+After review of all datasets that were produced via autogen it was decided that all autogen datasets should be removed from the format.

+**Reason** The main reasons for removal of autogen dataset is to ease use and maintance of NWB files by
+i) avoiding redundant storage of information (i.e., improve normalization of data) and ii) avoiding dependencies between data (i.e., datasets havging to be updated due to changes in other locations in a file).

+**Format Changes**

+* Datasets/Attributes that have been removed due to redundant storage of the path of links stored in the same group:

+    * IndexSeries/indexed_timeseries_path
+    * RoiResponseSeries/segmentation_interface_path
+    * ImageMaskSeries/masked_imageseries_path
+    * ClusterWaveforms/clustering_interface_path
+    * EventDetection/source_electricalseries_path
+    * MotionCorrection/image_stack_name/original_path
+    * NWBFile/epochs/epoch_X.links

+* Datasets//Attributes that have been removed because they stored only a list of groups/datasets (of a given type or property) in the current group.

+    * Module.interfaces  (now ProcessingModule)
+    * ImageSegmentation/image_plane/roi_list
+    * UnitTimes/unit_list
+    * TimeSeries.extern_fields
+    * TimeSeries.data_link
+    * TimeSeries.timestamp_link
+    * TimeSeries.missing_fields

+* Other datasets/attributes that have been removed to ease use and maintance because the data stored is redundant and can be easily extracted from the file:

+    * NWBFile/epochs.tags
+    * TimeSeries/num_samples
+    * Clustering/cluster_nums